paypal/paypal-checkout-components/docs/button.md

 			});
 	},

-	// Pass a function to be called when the customer approves the payment, then call execute payment on your server side:
+	// Pass a function to be called when the customer approves the payment, then call execute payment on your server:

 	onPaymentAuthorize: function(data) {